Blancard History, Family Crest & Coats of Arms

 This widely dispersed and distinguished family also branched to Limousin, Bourgogne, Lorraine, and Lyonnais.
 Alain Blanchard was a defender of Rouen in 1418, and was hanged by the English after they took the city.
 A distinguished contribution by the family was made by Jacques Blanchard, notable painter of the seventeenth century.
 Jean Pierre Blanchard was a balloonist of the eighteenth century.
 François Blanchard, 1753-1809, made the first jump with a parachute in 1785.

 François Blanchard, born in 1636, son of Jean and Marguerite (née Couillard), was a French gardener that travelled from Saint-Malo, located in the region of Brittany, to New France in the 17th century.
 He married Madeleine Boucher, daughter of Jacques and Anne (née Jocobin), in Quebec on 20th October 1665.

-Important Dates for the Blancard family
+Early History of the Blancard family

 This web page shows only a small excerpt of our Blancard research.
 Another 47 words (3 lines of text) covering the years 1419, 1793, 1826, 1600, 1638, 1630, 1704, 1650, 1716, 1696 and 1770 are included under the topic Early Blancard History in all our PDF Extended History products and printed products wherever possible.